AdobeDocs/workfront.de-DE/help/quicksilver/planning/records/connect-records.md

 In den folgenden Bereichen können Sie Datensätze aus der Workfront-Planung verbinden:

-* Aus einem Planungsdatensatz in der Workfront-Planung in den verbundenen Feldern in der Tabellenansicht.
+* Aus einem Planungsdatensatz in der Workfront-Planung in den verbundenen Datensatzfeldern in der Tabellenansicht.
 * Aus einem Planungsdatensatz in der Workfront-Planung in der Datensatzvorschau oder auf der Seite in den verbundenen Datensatzfeldern.
   <!--
   * From a Planning record in Workfront Planning in the record preview or page in the connected record fields on the Details tab.
-  * From a Planning record in the record's preview or page on the Connections tab.  -->
+  * From a Planning record in the record's preview or page on the Connections tab.-->

 ### Adobe Workfront-Planungsdatensätze über die Tabellenansicht oder die <!--Details tab of the--> -Datensatzseite verbinden